swisspost-yellowcube/wooyellowcube-docs/orders_admin.md

 ## Order management

+An order is relevant for YellowCube if the determined shipping zone is enabled for YellowCube.

 When relevant orders are created they will be sent to YellowCube as soon as they reach the *Processing* status.

 A well integrated online payment method (e.g. credit cards) will update the status either immediately or with a short delay after clearance (based on a callback).